MPAS-Dev/compass/docs/users_guide/landice/test_groups/ensemble_generator.rst

 its usage.
 It also would be possible to modify the sampling strategy to perform uniform parameter sensitivity tests.

-``compass setup`` will set up the set up simulations and the ensemble manager.
+``compass setup`` will set up the simulations and the ensemble manager.
 ``compass run`` from the test case work directory will submit each run as a separate slurm job.
 Individual runs can be run independently through ``compass run`` executed in the